 At the Pedestrian Mall, head to the second floor, where you will find ten of Alesatian Brewing Company’s craft beers on tap, ranging from amber, Belgian, and blonde ale to IPA and lagers.

-Just down the street is the Winchester Brew Works, where they have 12 beers on tap, and you are welcome to bring your own food and sit either inside at the bar or outside on the pet-friendly patio.
+Just down the street is the Winchester Brew Works, where they have 12 beers on tap, and you are welcome to bring your food and sit either inside at the bar or outside on the pet-friendly patio.

 After going to the Apple Blossom Festival, picking apples in the fall, or just passing all those apple orchards around Winchester, you may have a taste for cider.
-Winchester Ciderworks produces six signature, English barrel-aged, and specialty ciders all from the local Frederick County apples at their Frederick Pike location.
+Winchester Ciderworks produces six signature, English barrel-aged, and specialty ciders, all from the local Frederick County apples at their Frederick Pike location.
 Stop in and try one of their fermented apple drinks.

 In the middle of the vineyards and apple orchards, you will find the James Charles Winery that the Bogaty family founded in 2015.
 Stop in and participate in the 30-minute Classic Tasting, where you get to enjoy all their currently available white and red wines.

-They have Fire Pits throughout the winter months, where you can sit around and enjoying some James Charles wine.
+They have Fire Pits throughout the winter months, where you can sit around and enjoy some James Charles wine.
 For a romantic evening, reserve a 1-hour Table Experience where you will enjoy views of the Shenandoah Valley as you savor wines paired with spectacular food.

 Winchester VA Hotels